 Politik Bei Uns

-The open Council information system “Politik Bei Uns” presents information and processes from Council and administration in a user-friendly way, so that citizens can understand political decisions and can have a say in them at an early stage.
-As a kind of data market place, our project makes council and administrative data available to third party developers so that they can build further applications without great effort.
-In addition to politics, civil society and journalists, science also benefits from structured and thus analysable data.
+The open council information system “Politik Bei Uns” presents information and processes from council and administration in a user-friendly way, so that citizens can understand political decisions and can have a say at an early stage.
+As a data market place, our project makes council and administrative data available to third-party developers so that they can build further applications without much effort.
+Apart from politics, civil society and journalists, the scientific community also benefits from structured and therefore analysable data.

 The data in OParl format can now be used to build completely new representations.
 Modern web technologies such as search servers and the blending of the data with geodata from OpenStreetMap help here.